 DTP software exists to help you handle text, images, and tables together in an easy way.
 Unlike Word and other word-processors, this type of software lets you decide the position of the elements on the page and doesn't force you to follow the direction of the text.

 Unlike word processors, DTP software involves the combination of a few essential features (mind you, there will be some explanatory links to the content on InDesign):

-- Text tools: choosing a specific typographic style and having full control over it (text-wrapping tool); using the timesaving paragraph styles to reuse text styles; creating artistic drop caps, adding text boxes; creating bullet points, and other versatile text layout features;
+- Text tools: choosing a specific typographic style and having full control over it (text-wrapping tool); using the timesaving paragraph styles to reuse text styles; creating artistic drop caps, adding text boxes; creating bullet points and numbered lists, spell-check, and other versatile text layout features;

 - Graphic tools: easy images insertion, effective manipulation and built-in image effects and filters, full integration with other graphic tools (like Illustrator and Photoshop in the case of InDesign);

 - Page Layout tools: the process of arranging the text and graphics on the page with the help of rulers, adjustable guides, multiple editing layers, object snapping and grouping;

 - Printing and sharing of the document: WYSIWYG - What you see is what you get; one look at your computer screen and you'll know what your published/printed content will look like.

 For example, say you are trying to create an impressive brochure for your company that will "lure in" potential customers.
 You have this idea - three pages with plenty of images and text written in creative typographic style flawlessly wrapped around the images.
 Overall - an aesthetically pleasing layout.